Learn Japanese

 Both expressions are used to motivate or encourage someone, but Ganbare might be used in more intense contexts or when you want to strongly cheer someone on.

-10 Ways to Say “Good Luck” in Japanese
+10 Ways to say “Good Luck” in Japanese

 1. がんばって (Ganbatte) – A versatile and common way to wish someone good luck, suitable in most contexts from exams to sports.